dlang/dmd/test/README.md

     LINK:                enables linking (used for the compilable and fail_compilable tests).
                          default: (none)

-    TEST_OUTPUT:         the output is expected from the compilation (if the output of the compilation doesn't match, the test fails).
-You can use the this format for multi-line
+    TEST_OUTPUT:         the output expected from the compilation (if the output of the compilation doesn't match, the test fails).
+You can use this format for multi-line output:
-                         output:
                          TEST_OUTPUT:
                          ---
                          Some